- Page 1 Samsung C49J89

 It’s the combination of the location of the ports and the angle that they’re at that makes it next to impossible to plug stuff in without wedging your head under the display to see what you’re doing.

 But, what a selection of connections you get.
-For video, there’s a DisplayPort 1.2 and two HDMI 1.4, plus a Type-C USB port.
-Then there are two further USB Type-C ports for connecting your computers to the display along with two USB 2.0 ports and a USB 3.0 port.
+For video, there’s a DisplayPort 1.2 an HDMI 2.0, plus two Type-C USB ports.
+Then there’s a further USB Type-C ports for connecting your computer to the display along with two USB 2.0 ports and a USB 3.0 port.

 There’s also a headphone jack and – as you’d hope for such a large display – the power supply is internal so there’s no big power brick to worry about.